Haripriya9851/SupplychainAcharya-5dgAI-Capstone/README.md

 # Supply chain Acharya - 5dgAI - Capstone Project

+# Problem Statement

+# Solution
-This Repository contains the implementation code of "Supply Chain Acharya - An AgentBot" to answer all your supplychain related queries.
-The Agentic The supply chain management system that integrates with a database to analyze sales data, generate SQL queries, and provide root cause analysis based on agent-driven workflows.
+This Repository contains the implementation code of "Supply Chain Acharya - An AgentBot" that can answer all your supplychain related queries.
+The Agentic The supply chain management system that integrates with a database to analyze forecast, inventory, logistics, sales tables, generate SQL queries, and provide root cause analysis based on agent-driven workflows.

+# Simulated Data

+# Tech-Stack

+1. Function Calling -
+2.

 ## How It Works
 - **Manager Agent:** This agent decides whether clarification is needed or if SQL generation should proceed based on the user's input.